-CLC 103 Collaborative Career Learning III 12-0-8 CLC 104 Collaborative Career Learning IV 12-0-8 petency objectives are identified as a basis for learning.
+CLC 103 Collaborative Career Learning III 12-0-8 CLC 104 Collaborative Career Learning IV 12-0-8

+These courses are designed for students who, because of changes in the job market or individual career goals, need "re-careering" in a structured environment.
+Competency objectives are identified as a basis for learning.
 Local business and industry sites are used as classroom/laboratories.
 The COCAL Director monitors and evaluates students, with input from industry personnel.
 Areas of career study are limited to those areas not offered by the College in traditional curricula.
-Prerequisites: CLC 101 and CLC 102, enrollment in Collaborative Career Learning Program.
+Prerequisites: CLC 101 and CLC 102, enrollment in Collaborative Career

+Learning Program.
 Corequisite: Six to nine credits of on-campus study, related to career area.